rkg266/Tensors-FromScratch-Cpp/README.md

 # Tensors-FromScratch-Cpp
 A C++ library for tensor operations.
-Designed for educational purposes and deep insights into tensor computations using Parallel Programming with OpenCL, OpenMP
+Designed for educational purposes and deep insights into tensor computations using Parallel Programming with OpenCL, OpenMP.